rdevans87/React_EmployeeDirectory/README.md

 ## Deployed

-This site is deployed on GitHub Pages using the `Create React App docs` for deployment.
+This site is deployed on `GitHub Pages` using the `Create React App docs` for deployment.

-URL to deployed applicaton: [Employee Directory](/)
+GitHbub Page s to deployed applicaton: [Employee Directory](/)

 GitHub Repository: [React_EmployeeDirectory](https://github.com/rdevans87/React_EmployeeDirectory)